UW Platteville PA students in a skills lab

 MPAS-MPH Dual Degree Option

-With this full-time, 33-month, on-campus dual-degree option, you may earn a Master of Physician Assistant Studies and Master of Public Health (MPAS-MPH) degree, consisting of two semesters of MPH curriculum, one full year of PA didactic curriculum and one year of PA clinical rotations.
+With this full-time, 33-month, on-campus (in Madison) dual-degree option, you may earn a Master of Physician Assistant Studies and Master of Public Health (MPAS-MPH) degree, consisting of two semesters of MPH curriculum, one full year of PA didactic curriculum and one year of PA clinical rotations.
+There are five clinical rotations during the third year.
+Clinical year experiences will typically occur within 100 miles of the UW–Madison campus.

 Who should apply: Students who have a strong desire to integrate public health into their PA practice after graduation.